 Indeed!
 The best sermon you preach yourself this week may be only three words long: Hope in God!

 I love the way the psalmists wrestle and fight and struggle to maintain their hope in God.
-This is normal Christian experience while we are still just saved sinners.
+This is a normal Christian experience while we are still just saved sinners.
 And we better own up to it, or else we may grow sluggish and negligent in our fight for hope.
 And that is very dangerous, as our text plainly teaches.

 The Emotional Reservoir of Hope

 A young woman from California asked me for an interview last week because she was doing a psychology project on “forgiveness,” and she needed to record some pastoral interviews.
 One of the questions she asked was something like this: “What are some of your feelings when you forgive someone?”
-One of my first thoughts was that I have to have the feeling of hope in order to forgive instead of retaliate.
+One of my first thoughts was that I have to have the feeling of hope in order to forgive instead of retaliating.
 In my life — and I think it is the intended biblical pattern — hope is like a reservoir of emotional strength.

 If I am put down, I look to the emotional reservoir of hope for the strength to return good for evil.
-Without hope I have no power to absorb the wrong and walk in love, and I sink into self-pity or self-justification.
+Without hope, I have no power to absorb the wrong and walk in love, and I sink into self-pity or self-justification.

 If I experience a setback in my planning — I get sick, or things don’t go the way I’d hoped in the board meeting, for example — I look to the emotional reservoir of hope for the strength to keep going and not give up.